abragad/wp-bsky-autoposter/readme.txt

 3. Post template configuration
 4. Example of a post on Bluesky
 5. Link tracking settings
+6. Inline hashtags settings

 == Changelog ==

+= 1.2.0 =
+* Added experimental inline hashtags feature
+* Improved hashtag handling and formatting
+* Added settings for inline hashtag processing

 = 1.1.0 =
-* Added UTM parameter tracking for analytics
+* Added support for UTM parameter tracking for better analytics
-* Added support for {id} and {slug} placeholders in UTM parameters
+* Added utm_source, utm_medium, and utm_campaign parameters to post URLs
-* Added link tracking settings section
-* Improved settings organization

 = 1.0.2 =
 * Reduced grace period for post updates from 60 to 10 seconds to better prevent duplicate posts
+* Improved handling of post updates vs new posts

 = 1.0.1 =
 * Fixed HTML entity decoding for special characters in post titles and excerpts
+* Improved handling of international characters

 = 1.0.0 =
 * Initial release